adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 # persistent democracy recap

-- we have systems of voting that can achieve theoretically perfect accuracy
+- systems of voting that can achieve theoretically perfect accuracy
-- allow people to input as much information as they want through nomination and document elections
+- voters can give as much information as they want
 - fluidly fund arbitrary public goods
-- efficiently decide ownership of all resources in a democratic way
+- efficiently and democratically decide ownership of all resources

 ---